| Title: | Estimation of Spatial Weight Matrices |

 If the spatial autoregressive parameter is updated during the sampling procedure the log determinant, the

-and it's inverse must be updated.
+spatial projection matrix and it's inverse must be updated.
 This function should be

 used for a consistent update.
-At least the new scalar value for
+At least the new scalar value for must be supplied.

 W_sampler$set_rho(new_rho, newLogdet = NULL, newA = NULL, newAI = NULL)